 Initiatives to combat food wastage: a waste of time?

 The European Parliament has designated 2014 as the European Year against Food Waste.
 And these Western public representatives are not the only ones that have recently picked up the theme.
-Worldwide initiatives on food wastage by organizations, enterprises and governments are mushrooming and the Netherlands is no exception: a recent study on this theme conducted within the Dutch Food & Business Knowledge Platform (F&BKP)
+Worldwide initiatives on food wastage by organizations, enterprises and governments are mushrooming and the Netherlands is no exception: a recent study on this theme conducted within the Dutch Food & Business Knowledge Platform (F&BKP) 1 alone maps 40 of the many activities in which the country is involved.

 Many of these initiatives claim to help eradicate worldwide hunger by reducing wastage.
 The European Parliament, for example, says in a resolution against food wastage “reducing food waste is a significant preliminary step in combating hunger in the world”.
 In a reaction to a report earlier this year, World Bank president Jim Yong Kim also suggested a direct link between food wastage and hunger, saying “millions of people around the world go to bed hungry every night, and yet millions of tons of food end up in trash cans or spoiled on the way to market”.
 In a similar vein, the website of a congress organized by the Dutch Ministries of Foreign and Economic Affairs says “there are nearly one billion malnourished people in the world.
 These people could be lifted out of malnourishment on less than a quarter of the food that is wasted in the US, UK and Europe.”.
 And Gerda Verburg, the Dutch Permanent Representative to FAO, IFAD and WFP tweeted last year: “total loss and waste of food is enough to feed all the world’s hungry four times over!”.